hitbear/SilvioElfInfection/README.md

 for Linux x86_64

-This is a little proof of concept exercise how to infect an ELF file (ET_EXEC) with shellcode.
+This is a little proof of concept exercise how to infect an ELF file (ET_EXEC & ET_DYN) with shellcode.
 The approach is the "Silvio Infection Method" which is described in lots of books and websites.

 prog.c is the source code for our "victim" ELF.
 It prints out its own PID in an infinity loop. compile with gcc -Wall -o prog -no-pie prog.c

-silvinfect.c is the soucecode for our program, that infects the victim with own code. compile with gcc -Wall -o silvinfect silvinfect.c
+silvinfect.c is the souce code for our program, that infects the victim with own code. compile with gcc -Wall -o silvinfect silvinfect.c